-- 33. If you are a full-time student, you will normally have to live in Oxford during your course (see section 5 of the Student Handbook) and will need to pay for your living costs such as food, accommodation, and personal items.
-If you are temporarily unable to live in Oxford because of circumstances outside your control (eg serious illness or lockdown restrictions in your home country arising from a pandemic or epidemic), you may apply for exemption from this residency requirement.
-Your application will be assessed on a case-by-case basis taking account of your personal circumstances. - 34.
-If you live in University or college accommodation this will be subject to a separate contract with either the University or your college as appropriate. - 35.
-Information on the likely range of living costs in Oxford is set out on your Course Information Sheet.
-You should allow for an estimated increase in living expenses of 3% each year. - 36.
-If you are studying part-time your living costs are likely to vary depending on your personal circumstances but you must still ensure that you will have sufficient funding to meet your normal living costs and any additional costs associated with your course, such as travel to Oxford and accommodation, for the duration of your course.
+32. You will normally have to live in Oxford during your course (see section 5 of the Student Handbook) and will need to pay for your living costs such as food, accommodation, and personal items.
+If you are temporarily unable to live in Oxford because of circumstances outside your control (eg serious illness, or lockdown restrictions in your home country arising from a pandemic) you may apply for exemption from this residency requirement.
+Your application will be assessed on a case-by-case basis taking account of your personal circumstances.

+- 33. If you live in University or college accommodation this will be subject to a separate contract with either the University or your college as appropriate. - 34.
+Information on the likely range of living costs is set out on your Course Information Sheet.
+You should allow for an estimated increase in living expenses of 3% each year.